d-mooers/npc/README.md

 # 🚀 Node Copilot 🤖

-Node Copilot is a fun and interactive CLI tool that helps you get programming-related answers using the power of GPT-4 API!
+Node Copilot is a fun and interactive CLI tool that helps you get programming-related answers using the power of LLMs!
 Just type your question, and let the magic happen! ✨💻🧠

+_this project is in early development - bugs WILL be encountered_

 ## Features